-Based on prevalence data, it is estimated that by 202533.
+Based on prevalence data, it is estimated that by 2025:

 - 38,774 people aged 18 and over in our region will be at risk of experiencing mental ill health in a 12 month period.
-Of these, 9,136 will require early intervention services to address their situation and/ or prevent progression to a formal diagnosis of a mild, moderate or severe mental health condition. - 30,274 people aged 18 and over in our region will experience a mild mental health condition in a 12-month period.
-Of these, 15,137 will require an individually tailored mental health service response, such as one or more treatment services.
-15,411 people aged 18 and over in our region will experience a moderate mental health condition in a 12-month period.
-Of these, 12,330 will potentially need or seek treatment. - 11,180 people aged 18 and over will experience a severe mental health condition in a 12-month period.
+Of these, 9,136 will require early intervention services to address their situation and/ or prevent progression to a formal diagnosis of a mild, moderate or severe mental health condition. - 30,274 people aged 18 and over in our region will experience a mild mental health condition in a 12 month period.
+Of these, 15,137 will require an individually tailored mental health service response, such as one or more treatment services. - 15,411 people aged 18 and over in our region will experience a moderate mental health condition in a 12 month period.
+Of these, 12,330 will potentially need or seek treatment. - 11,180 people aged 18 and over will experience a severe mental health condition in a 12 month period.
 This includes severe disorders with high impact.
-All these people will require acute or specialist interventions.
+All of these people will require acute or specialist interventions.

-Consultations consistently identify gaps in the provision of services, regardless of support needs.
+Consultations consistently identify gaps in the

+provision of services, regardless of support needs.
 These gaps are exacerbated by, among other factors, the workforce shortage issues identified in Section 6 of this plan.
 The actions outlined below aim to address these system issues and others identified in previous sections.

 - 7.1.1 Establish accountability and reporting requirements for all new services to support service delivery and evaluation in line with community priorities. - 7.1.2 Improve the flexibility and responsiveness of new and existing services to better meet the changing needs of people in the region. - 7.1.3 Educate the community about common mental health issues, signs and symptoms of mental health conditions and/or mental distress, services available, referral pathways and information about counselling processes.
-Ensure: - The co-design of education with the targeted population
+Ensure: - The co-design of education with the targeted population - Education is designed and delivered in accessible and culturally sensitive ways.

-- Education is designed and delivered in accessible and culturally sensitive ways. - 7.1.4 Prioritise investment in peer-led services, including services that are exclusively peer-led such as support groups for people with lived experience of a particular issue (eg. anxiety, hearing voices, suicidal ideation). - 7.1.5 Support community-led strategies, approaches and activities that build community resilience, community empowerment, promote selfcare and facilitate social engagement and connectedness.
+- 7.1.4 Prioritise investment in peer-led services, including services that are exclusively peer-led such as support groups for people with lived experience of a particular issue (e.g. anxiety, hearing voices, suicidal ideation). - 7.1.5 Support community-led strategies, approaches and activities that build community resilience, community empowerment, promote selfcare and facilitate social engagement and connectedness.

-- 7.1.6 Ensure mental health services are available and expanded in their reach across the region using a stepped care approach to service planning and commissioning and include low intensity face-to-face psychological services, psychosocial services and psychiatric services. - 7.1.7 Assess and reduce barriers to accessing services, including restrictive referral criteria and processes, cost barriers and complex referral pathways. - 7.1.8 Support delivery and uptake of digitally enabled mental health services among consumers and providers where appropriate. - 7.1.9 To support personal decision making, improve health literacy through the development of services and programs that provide universally available information that is easy to understand, navigate and access. - 7.1.10 Ensure national navigation services, such as the Department of Health's Head to Health website, are linked to local mental health, suicide prevention and psychosocial service access and provision. - 7.1.11 Ensure the Initial Assessment and Referral Decision Support Tool (IAR-DST) is applied as a part of the Head to Health Intake system and also available to GPs in the primary care setting.
+- 7.1.6 Ensure mental health services are available and expanded in their reach across the region using a stepped care approach to service planning and commissioning and include low intensity face-to-face psychological services, psychosocial services and psychiatric services. - 7.1.7 Assess and reduce barriers to accessing services, including restrictive referral criteria and processes, cost barriers and complex referral pathways. - 7.1.8 Support delivery and uptake of digitallyenabled mental health services among consumers and providers where appropriate. - 7.1.9 To support personal decision making, improve health literacy through the development of services and programs that provide universally available information that is easy to understand, navigate and access. - 7.1.10 Ensure national navigation services, such as the Department of Health's Head to Health website, are linked to local mental health, suicide prevention and psychosocial service access and provision.